objectundefined/OurSql/README.md

 	mysqlclient.database = "db_database";
 	mysqlclient.connect();

 Next, import OurSql and create models.
 Models are based upon pre-existing mysql tables in the given mysql database client.
-You don't need to define properties and types for any pre-existing columns in each table, however you can define relationships between tables by adding methods:
+You don't need to define properties and types for any pre-existing columns in each table, however you can define relationships between tables by adding methods.

+Note...
+Every table used by OurSql must have an auto-increment, unique field named 'id':

 	OurSql = require('./OurSql');